During the slave trade, 15 000 slaves moved through Zanzibar each year, making up a large part of the Indian Ocean slave grounds.

 Next, head off to the house of the notorious Swahili-Zanzibari slave trader Tippu Tip.
 This appropriate nickname referenced his abundant wealth and the tip-u-tip rattle of his army’s gun arsenal.
 At the last stretch of the 19th century, Tippu Tip, owned over half a dozen plantations and 10 000 slaves and servants.

-Visit the yellow Anglican Church built on the site of an old slave market, a square surrounded by small houses.
+Visit the Anglican Church built on the site of an old slave market, a square surrounded by small houses.
 The church was largely constructed by unskilled local labourers and supervised by the missionary, Edward Steer.

 Drive past the missionary graves to Mbweni Ruins, once a school for freed slave girls.
 Next, head off to Livingstone House and Mangapwani Beach, where hundreds of slaves were kept in caves, awaiting the arrival of the dhows.